fsoaresantos/Yoga-pose-Image-Classification-Project/README.md

 The code is written in Sagemaker Python SDK, with few lines in boto3 and AWS CLI for illustration or simplicity.

+The IPython notebooks represent *submission scripts*.
+They contain code to download and preprocess the data and the Sagemaker APIs setup to train and deploy the model.

+The *training scrips* `hpo.py` and `train_model.py` contain the model definition and the training and validation code.
+These scripts specify hyperparameters and environmental variables through parser arguments whereas the *submission script* reads hyperparameters and environmental variables through command line arguments (i.e. at runtime).

+In pecific, the `hpo.py` script is used for performing hyperparameter tuning and training the final model.
+It contains the code to train the model and save it to S3 (via `torch.save(model.state_dict(), "model_dir/model.pth")`).
+The `train_model.py` contains code to perform model profiling and debugging.

+The *inference script* `inference.py` contains the code to the Sagemaker Model Server functions for deserializing the trained model and load it for inference (via `model.load_state_dict(torch.load(model_dir))`) and for translating an endpoint request to an inference call to the model.
+Respectivelly, model loading function (`model_fn`) and model serving functions (`input_fn` and `prediction_fn`).

 ## Model creation
 The project was shared into 4 notebooks to facilitate comprehension of the ML pipeline.
 The notebooks illustrate the steps of data ETL, model definition and hyperparameter tuning, profiler and debugger, and model training and deployment.